J. Henri Vallee (left) with his son, Daniel Vallee relaxing inside their

 featuring the Narcissus, W. S., and Annie Libbey in Libbey's

 Morrison Hill Station is a Portland-Lewiston Interurban waiting station from West Cumberland, Maine.
 It was in place in 1915.
 Seashore Trolley Museum acquired the station in 1990 or so.
 Volunteers at the Museum rebuilt the metal-clad building and placed it along the Museum's heritage line as the first/last stop as passengers leave/approach the Visitor Center platform.
-At this stop, visitors may choose to disembark the historic restored electric railway vehicle in order to visit the newly dedicated Donald Curry Town House Restoration Shop, or the Riverside Exhibit Carbarn, or continue their walking tour to the other public exhibits throughout the Museum campus.
+At this stop, visitors may choose to disembark the historic restored electric railway vehicle to visit the newly dedicated Donald Curry Town House Restoration Shop, or the Riverside Exhibit Carbarn, or continue their walking tour to the other public exhibits throughout the Museum campus.

 Morrison Hill Station is now undergoing some structural improvements.
 Next spring.
 When the Museum reopens its public operations (2018 will be the Museum's 79th anniversary year!), the interior of the Morrison Hill Station will have a Portland-Lewiston Interurban exhibit.
 A couple of weeks ago a new 5-foot-wide exterior patio bench for visitors to use was assembled and placed on the platform of Morrison Hill Station.
 The plan is to add another bench to the platform next spring.
 In considering a dedication or memorial plaque or plate to be attached to the first bench, the initial decision was that one would be created to honor J. Henri Vallee.
 Had Mr. Vallee not purchased the body of the Narcissus in the late 30s for use as the Vallee summer camp, it most certainly would not have survived.
 Solely due to Mr. Vallee's acquisition, the sole surviving piece of rolling stock from Maine's premier interurban line is now undergoing restoration.

 In developing the text for the dedication, this writer did a Google search for the purpose of a quick look for the name the letter "J" in Mr. Vallee's name represented.
 The Google search instead had this writer learn that Daniel A. Vallee had passed away.
-I struggle with expressing my feelings for how I dealt with this news over the following couple of days.
+I do struggle with expressing my feelings for how I dealt with this news over the following couple of days.
 Over time, I will find several ways to honor Dan.
 To start with, the first bench at the Morrison Hill Station will be dedicated in memoriam to Dan.
 His father will be mentioned in the text, but this first bench is Dan's.
 I'll also be dedicating a donation to the Narcissus project in memory of Daniel A. Vallee.
 He very much wanted to go for "a ride in his house" once it was back on the tracks a majestic representative of the most beloved interurban in Maine.

 Starting in 1915, the Morrison Hill Station was a waiting station of the